Loonie: Commemorative editions

 Alongside the regular minting of the loonie with the standard image of the common loon on the coin's reverse, the Royal Canadian Mint has also released commemorative editions of the one-dollar coin for a variety of occasions.
 These coins have a circulation-grade finish and have been made available to the public in five-coin packs and in 25-coin rolls in addition to being released directly into circulation.

 Terry Fox loonie

 The Terry Fox Loonie was unveiled in 2005 and designed by Senior Engraver Stanley Witten.
 The coin depicts the Canadian athlete, humanitarian, and cancer research activist Terry Fox.

 Following his design of the 2005 Terry Fox loonie, Witten told the Ottawa Citizen that "while sculpting the design, I wanted to capture Terry fighting the elements, running against the wind, towering over wind-bent trees on a lonely stretch of Canadian wilderness."

 Specimen set editions

-In 1997, 2002, and each year since 2004, the Royal Canadian Mint has issued a one-dollar coin that depicts a different and unique image of a bird on the coin's reverse.
+In 1997, 2002, and each year since 2004, the Royal Canadian Mint has issued a one-dollar coin that depicts a different and unique image of native Canadian animals on the coin's reverse.
 These special loonies have limited mintages and are available only in the six-coin specimen sets.